r-portas/nomad-sandbox-old/secure/README.md

 # Secure

-This folder contains a Nomad setup with security enabled.
+This folder contains a Nomad setup with security (mTLS) enabled, note that it **doesn't** enable ACLs.

 The certificates are generated as part of the Ansible playbook and stored in the `data` folder, which is synced to the host machine.